EngineerBetter/engineerbetter-hugo/content/blog/concourse-auth.md

 ### Be careful with `fly set-team`

 It's quite easy to accidentally revoke your own access to a team when trying to give a new user access.
-I've seen this a lot and have done it myself a few times. `fly set-team` is not an additive command.
+I've seen this a lot and have done it myself a few times. **`fly set-team` is not an additive command**.
 Suppose you want to add my GitHub user 'crsimmons' as an owner of the `github-team` team created above.

 If you assume that `fly set-team` is additive (as I initially did) you would do something like: